glenwperry/glenwperry.github.io/_posts/2016-09-13-up-and-running-with-jekyll.md

 -----------------

 - ~~Proper syntax highlighting with Rouge~~
-- ~~Markup syntax mastery~~
-- Switching style-sheets for mobile/responsiveness
-- ~~Getting a markup spell-checker in SublimeText~~
-- ~~Getting Auto-Regenerate to work~~
-- Pushing changes from command prompt to Github pages
-- ~~Figuring out why markup changes to code colors for no apparent reason (escape commands?)~~
-- Command prompt tricks to avoid pasting in long file locations
-- SublimeText keyboard shortcuts, proper use of "projects"
 - Fix word wrap in syntax highlighting
-- Finish object methods prompt
-- Finish alternating numbers prompt
 - Get subtitle working in YAML
-- ~~Installing a linter and hinter for Javascript in SublimeText (install packages like ruby: preferences > packages)~~
-- ~~Hit f6 to spell-check.~~